briandenicola/xlr8-e2eaisolutions/docs/ai-ready-challenge.md

 This section walks you through the process of designing Azure Landing Zones aligned with IFS's business requirements and security standards.

+> [!NOTE]
+> This is the **first challenge** in the XLR8 journey.
+The foundation you design here will directly support the AI Agent application in Challenge 2 and the enterprise AI Hub in Challenge 3.

 ## Challenge Steps

 1. [Customer Context](./01-aiready/ifs-ready-step1-customer.md)